cge-tubingens/IDEAL-GENOM-QC/README.md

     |---high-LD-regions.txt
 ```

 Notice that the files `all_phase3.bed`, `all_phase3.bim`, `all_phase3.fam` and `all_phase3.psam` correspond to the 1000 Genomes phase 3.
-In addition, the file `high-LD-regions.txt` corresponds to the built 38, in order to be consistent with 1000 Genomes phase 3 built.
+In addition, the file `high-LD-regions.txt` corresponds to the build 38, in order to be consistent with 1000 Genomes phase 3 build.

-## Output data
+## Output Data

 ## Usage